xlam/autovirt/README.md

 ```
 $ poetry shell
 ```
 To exit poetry shell type ``exit`` in terminal.
-Also it is possible to run single command without invoking shell:
+Also, it is possible to run single command without invoking shell:
 ```
 $ poetry run python --version
 ```